msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 ### Key generation for encryption

 Fibonacci configuration of 8-bit LFSR has to be utilized in this RTL design for generating s-box keys.
 It has been designed with a characteristic primitive polynomial of x<sup>8</sup>+x<sup>6</sup>+x <sup>5</sup>+x+1.Three XOR gates and 8 D Flip-Flops are required to construct this 8-bit LFSR.
-When the reset is at active HIGH, the LFSR Flip-Flops will be initialized with the bits of the 8-bit initial seed (lfsr_seed_enc).
-When the reset is at active LOW and during the positive edge of the clock, the 8-bit random sequence generation begins.
+When the reset is at active LOW, the LFSR Flip-Flops will be initialized with the bits of the 8-bit initial seed (lfsr_seed_enc).
+When the reset is at active HIGH and during the positive edge of the clock, the 8-bit random sequence generation begins.

 ### FSM-Controlled Process